hack4impact/flask-base/README.md

 ## Formatting code

-In order to submit changes to flask-base, you must auto format your code with `python manage.py format`.
+Before you submit changes to flask-base, you may want to auto format your code with `python manage.py format`.

 ## Project Structure